 It depends on your agreement (contract) with the storage facility.
-Most storage rental contracts have language stating that if you are behind on your rent, the storage company can put a lien against all of your stored property.
+Most storage rental contracts state that the storage company can put a lien against all of your stored property if you are behind on your rent.
 The statement has to be underlined or in bold type.
 If your rental contract has this language, the storage company can seize your property, notify you of the sale, and sell it at auction.

 - An itemized account of what you owe;